Universal USB Installer

 Universal USB Installer (UUI) is an open-source live Linux USB flash drive creation software.
 It allows users to create a bootable live USB flash drive using an ISO image from a supported Linux distribution, antivirus utility, system tool, or Microsoft Windows installer.
 The USB boot software can also be used to make Windows 8, 10, or 11 run entirely from USB.

 YUMI (Your Universal Multiboot Integrator) is also a separate open-source product release that has several enhanced features, some have been integrated into UUI.

+Both YUMI and UUI use Ventoy under the hood.